ashutoshmjain/gita/src/how.md

 ## Mathura (work in progress)

 The first section is a historical narrative.
-It discovers a period five to seven thousand years back - around the city of `Mathura`.
+It discovers a period some five thousand years back - around the city of `Mathura`.
 It ventures into the time when we first adopted written word as primary medium of information storage.

 Text was a profound discovery.
-With it, we learnt to send information to distant places - in both space and time. `Gita` is the first written message preserved for the future generations.
+With it, we learnt to send information to distant places - and future. `Gita` was the first written message preserved for the future.
 The carrier narrative `Mahabharata` went through multiple iterations for around six hundred years - but `Gita` stayed immutable.
 The reason is simple - there is only one version of truth.

-`Gita` underscores `Karm yoga` (work protocol) as a path to gradually accumulate value ( `Daivvy Sampad`) and finally be one with the most valuable - one immutable and inexpressible knowledge.
+`Gita` defined `Karm yoga` (work protocol) as a path to gradually accumulate value (`Daivvy Sampad`), and finally be one with the most valuable - one immutable and inexpressible knowledge.
 Despite thousands of elaborate attempts to decipher, it stays a mystery as to how someone could comprehend a message so pristine - unless it was a divine intervention -> hence the name gods' song !

-`Mathura` was the hotspot of writing revolution - our move from speech to text as store of information.
-It laid the founding ideas of even bigger shift that happened around the same time in nearby city of `Dwarka`  - discovery of gold as a store of value.
+`Mathura` was the hotspot of writing revolution - our move from speech to text as store of information. `Mahabharata` was the first mega epic written down and unveiled in series of eighteen books here.
+It laid the foundational idea of even bigger shift that happened around the same time in nearby city of `Dwarka`  - discovery of gold as a store of value.

 The founding idea was - store of value must follow the properties of information store.
-Barter was synchronous spot deal - like the spoken word.
+Barter was synchronous spot deal - like the ephemeral spoken word.
 Gold allowed us to preserve value the way written word preserved the information.
-The idea may be extended in digital realm.
-Bitcoin is gold of internet as information morphed into digital format(s).
+The idea may be extended to digital realm ->  Bitcoin is digital value.
+It evolved as the information morphed into digital format(s).

+The change, however, is never conflict free ...

 ## Gita

 The second section is original translation of `Bhagvad Gita` (in English) by `Kiasri Mohan Ganguly` circa 1896.

 `Gita` is the source code of `Karm Yoga` - the work protocol.
 While `Karm Yoga` is proven means to exit sufferings of this world, it also elaborates the ideal approach to value exchange.
-It establishes the spiritual foundation for selfless (free) and open pursuits (`Nishkaam Yazna`) to enable society adopt work ethics - prime example being `Arjuna`, who wanted to shun his responsibility as a warrior.
+It establishes the spiritual foundation for selfless (free) and open pursuits (`Nishkaam Yazna`) to enable society adopt work ethics - prime example being `Arjuna` -  he wanted to shun his responsibility as a warrior.
 Finding peace (and prosperity) in "work without desires" is relevant even today - it is a timeless idea.

 The translation is followed by my essays discovering core concepts of Gita.
-This point of view may be useful to readers who desire to see `Gita` in prevailing rationale of popular science.
+They may be useful to readers who are predisposed to see `Gita` in prevailing rationale of popular science.

 ## Mahabharata

-As per Swami Angnananda, a foremost `Gita` scholar, `Dwaipayana` by design placed `Gita` center-folded in a highly immersive narrative - `Mahabharata`.
-So immersive that even after thousands of years, the epic is as interesting a read as the day it was written.
+The divine author `Krishna Dwaipayana`, by design placed `Gita` center-folded in a highly immersive narrative - `Mahabharata`.
+Even after thousands of years, the epic is as interesting a read as the day it was written.

 The third section is the original translation  of the entire `Mahabharata` - the longest poem, ever written in any language.
 I recommend reading `Ganguly's` [preface](http://mahabharata.shutri.com/) before you take a plunge - to appreciate the guiding motivations of translation work.